Skip to main content Skip to navigation

 3. letter-spacing

-Even if your style guide or design file gives you these sizes in pixels (or pts), we must translate those values into more appropriate units.
+Even if your style guide or design file gives you these sizes in pixels (or pts), we must translate those values into more appropriate units when implementing in code.

 Why does it matter?